 Listen to “Red Dirt Road” from 2016’s Leap of Faith

 Eagles surprised their fans with an augmented lineup upon their 2017 return with Frey’s son Deacon plus Vince Gill joining their lineup.
-They have announced their final tour.
+Their final tour has evolved into a lengthy residency at Sphere in Las Vegas.
 (Tickets are available here and here.)

 Related: Our 2021 Eagles review